Programs & Activities for Kids

 Public Display: April 13-May 15

 The fourth annual Tiny Art Show is a month-long community art project.
 The twist?
 All art must be tiny!
-Canvases will be available while supplies last or provide your own.
-Rules and guidelines will be posted on our website March 9.
+As of April 7, all canvases are gone but you are welcome to provide your own!
+Rules and guidelines are available here.

 Bunny Scavenger Hunt